maread99/beanahead/README.md

 With a bit of luck and perhaps a tweak or two to your ledger, your `bean-check` should now be checking out.

-> :information: An alternative to using `exp` is to manually redate / remove transactions on the expected transactions ledgers.
+> :information_source: An alternative to using `exp` is to manually redate / remove transactions on the expected transactions ledgers.

 ## Worth remembering
 > :warning: Whenever an expected transactions ledger or the regular expected transaction definition files are updated the entries are resorted and the file is overwritten - anything that is not a directive (e.g. comments) will be lost.